Today I finally came home. I took the long way.

 Indomaret.
 Quick break.
 Bought a Buavita Mango.

-Cold, sweet, sharp.
+sweet, sharp.

 Exactly what I needed.